Lorenzo-collab-beep/Js-Blackjack/README.md

+This Blackjack Trainer is a casino-style European blackjack game designed to practice card counting.
+Player follows standard rules while improving strategy and tracking cards to maximize their chances of winning.

-original project I used for reference ((https://bmeinert8.github.io/is-blackjack/)) by Brian Meinert see (https://dev.to/bmeinert8/javascript-blackjack-51d2)
+Original project I used for reference ((https://bmeinert8.github.io/is-blackjack/)) by Brian Meinert see (https://dev.to/bmeinert8/javascript-blackjack-51d2)

 PURPOSE: